World’s Strongest Castles

 7. Alhambra – Granada, Andalusia, Spain

-With fortifications dating from the mid 13th century, the Alhambra is one of Spain’s most impenetrable castles.
+With fortifications dating from the mid-13th century, the Alhambra is one of Spain’s most impenetrable castles.
 The majority of the walls and towers were built by members of the Nasrid Dynasty when the area was controlled by the Emirate of Granada.
 During the Reconquista, where the Spanish kingdoms slowly kicked the Moors out of Spain, Granada and the Alhambra remained as the final stronghold.
 It wasn’t until 1492 that the weakened Moorish rulers were finally defeated and the castle fell into Spanish hands.
 Eventually, during the late Renaissance period, the Spanish rulers built a large palace within the existing castle walls.

 6. Citadel of Aleppo – Aleppo, Aleppo Governorate, Syria

 Aleppo is known for being one of the oldest continually inhabited cities on earth.
 In the heart of the old city of Aleppo, the Citadel sits atop a large natural hill.
 The majority of medieval castle construction dates from the 12th and 13th centuries.
-But the use of the Aleppo Citadel as a military outpost dates to as early as the 3rd millennium BCE.
+However the use of the Aleppo Citadel as a military outpost dates to as early as the 3rd millennium BCE.
 This makes it by far the oldest castle on this list.
 Unfortunately, large portions of the citadel were damaged in the Syrian Civil War, but restoration works are currently in progress.

 5. Mehrangarh – Jodhpur, Rajasthan, India

 Dating from the 15th century, Mehrangarh is one of the largest forts in India.
 It sits on a steep-sloped hill more than 400’ over the surrounding town.
 The walls of the fort are up to 118’ high and 69’ thick in certain places.
 The only access to the fort is through a narrow winding passage that zig zags all the way up.
 On this path, there are seven gates.
 The area enclosed by the walls is filled with several palaces and notable buildings.
-Today the entire site is a museum and is listed as a UNESCO World Heritage site along with several other forts in Rajasthan.
+Today the entire site is a museum and is listed as a UNESCO World Heritage Site along with several other forts in Rajasthan.

 4. Hohensalzburg Fortress – Salzburg, Salzburg, Austria